 Topeka is a very small town located in the state of Indiana.
 With a population of 1,225 people and two constituent neighborhoods, Topeka is the 289th largest community in Indiana.
-Much of the housing stock in Topeka was built prior to World War II, making it one of the older and more historic towns in the country.
+Topeka has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Topeka home prices are not only among the most expensive in Indiana, but Topeka real estate also consistently ranks among the most expensive in America.

-When you are in Topeka, you'll notice that it is more blue-collar than most other communities in America.
-48.98% of Topeka’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Topeka is a blue-collar town, with 48.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Topeka is a town of production and manufacturing workers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Topeka who work in management occupations (11.68%), sales jobs (9.90%), and office and administrative support (4.57%).

 Also of interest is that Topeka has more people living here who work in computers and math than 95% of the places in the US.

 Overall, Topeka’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.